smilodon76/RXOS-amdOS-zergpool/README.md

 if you notice a problem, tell me to fix it. overclocking has not been tried extensively with many cards because I only have one card.

+the miner automatically restarts every 10000 seconds to minimize the risk of a card freezing. the system restarts automatically every week

 It has atiflash for bios change.
 We type $ sudo atiflash -h.